 Ingredients

-- 6 pineapple slices + short bamboo skewers (I cut my longer ones to make them shorter)
+- 6 slices pineapple I cut my longer ones to make them shorter

-- 1 cup diced ripe pineapple chunks (fresh or canned in juice)
+- 1 cup pineapple fresh or canned in juice, diced

 - 1 teaspoon spirulina powder